Things change. You may need to move an event to another date or another sub-calendar. There are multiple ways to do so easily on Teamup.

 Move events to another sub-calendar

-Option 1: Drag and drop in the Scheduler view
+Option 1: Drag and drop in scheduler view

-Option 2: Drag and drop in the Timeline view
+Option 2: Drag and drop in timeline view

 Option 3: Edit the event